 And the same happens for credit unions that merge or change names; search terms referencing the old name are often among the top five in Google Search Console for at least a decade afterwards.
 Make sure you correctly redirect these as well; plan to keep old domain names registered for at least 10 – 20 years.

-For example, do a lot of people land on your rates page first?
+For example, do a lot of people land on a rates page first, and spend more time than average there?
 They’ve probably bookmarked it, and maybe it’s worth putting an offer on that page for these rate watchers.
-Similarly, Locations & Hours and Contact pages are always near the top of the list — people are often looking for a human.
+Similarly, Locations & Hours and Contact pages are always near the top of the list, but may not have as much engagement time — people are often looking for a human.

 Are your most important products near the top, like Checking, Mortgages, or Auto Loans?
 Is there evidence that people aren’t finding things they need?